hummy123/hummy123.github.io/_posts/2025-02-05-Zipping-Unrolled-Linked-Lists.md

 ### How does it perform?

-I normally code in Standard ML for hobby projects these days, and have both a good implementation of Ropes and a Gap Buffer.
+I normally code in Standard ML for hobby projects these days, and have a good implementation of both Ropes and a Gap Buffers.
 We can run the data structures against [the real-life recordings of editing traces helpfully shared by Joseph Gentle](https://github.com/josephg/editing-traces).

+These datasets record how people typed out a given piece of text in practice, the sequence of insertions and deletions to go from a blank document to the final text.
+They're a good way to measure real life performance for text editing (although they notably don't test retrieval time which involves getting the words to display on the screen).

 | Dataset | Mean [ms] | Min [ms] | Max [ms] | Relative |
 |:---|---:|---:|---:|---:|